• Skip to primary navigation

 Image of dry pancake mix with a scoop inside jar.

+Wholesome ingredients.
 I don’t know about you but I prefer not to eat food that I can’t pronounce.
 The homemade pancake mix recipe I’m sharing today has FOUR ingredients, to which you’ll add milk, eggs, and melted butter.
-Wholesome and nutritious and so, so easy!
+Making your own pancakes from scratch is an easy way to eliminate over-processed foods from your diet.

 Image of a stack of pancakes with homemade pancake mix in the background.